-This course is designed to provide students with advanced information and skills necessary to use electronic health record (EHR) systems in the healthcare setting.
-Students will have the opportunity to work with an existing EHR for hands- on training.
+This course is designed to provide students with the information and practical skills necessary for the use and management of electronic health record (EHR) systems as required in the healthcare setting.
+Students will have the opportunity to work with a simulated EHR system for hands-on training.